Structural focalization: Polarized logic

 \section{Polarized logic}

 There is a significant line of work on polarity in logic dating back to Andreoli \shortcite{andreoli92logic} and Girard \shortcite{girard93unity}.
-That line of work holds that polarity is a refinement property of propositions, that the asynchronous and synchronous propositions are syntactic refinements of the set of all propositions.
+That line of work holds that the asynchronous and synchronous propositions are syntactic refinements of the set of propositions.
 We can determine the synchronous or asynchronous character of a proposition by inspecting its outermost connective.\footnote{Linear logic naturally has two polarities.
 Other systems, like Girard's LU and Liang and Miller's LKU, use more than these two polarities \cite{girard93unity,liang11focused}.
 Furthermore, in LU the polarity of a proposition is determined by more than just the outermost connective.}

 In a 1991 note published to the LINEAR list \cite{girard91sex}, Girard introduced the idea of syntactically differentiating the {\it positive} propositions (those Andreoli called synchronous) from the {\it negative} propositions (those Andreoli called asynchronous) while mediating between the two with {\it shifts}: the upshift ${\uparrow}A^+$ includes positive propositions in the negative ones, and the downshift ${\downarrow}A^-$ includes negative propositions in the positive ones.
 This {\it polarization}\footnote{For the purposes of this article we are making somewhat artificial distinction between {\it polarity}, Andreoli's classification of propositions as asynchronous and synchronous, and {\it polarization}, the segregation of these two classes as positive or negative propositions by using shifts.
-This distinction is not a standard one: ``synchronous'' and ``positive'' are elsewhere used interchangeably, ``polarity'' is used to describe why we call ``polarization,'' and so on.} of logic was developed further by Girard in Ludics \cite{girard01locus} and treated extensively in Laurent and Zeilberger's Ph.D. theses \cite{laurent02etude,zeilberger09logical}.
+This distinction is not a standard one: ``synchronous'' and ``positive'' are elsewhere used interchangeably, ``polarity'' is used to describe what we call ``polarization,'' and so on.} of logic was developed further by Girard in Ludics \cite{girard01locus} and treated extensively in Laurent and Zeilberger's Ph.D. theses \cite{laurent02etude,zeilberger09logical}.
 These are the propositions, positive and negative, for polarized intuitionistic logic:

 Linear logic is able to unambiguously assign all connectives to one category or the other, but in intuitionistic logic, truth $\top$ and conjunction $P_1 \wedge P_2$ can be understood as having either a positive character (corresponding to ${\bf 1}$ and $A^+ \otimes B^+$ in linear logic) or a negative character (corresponding to $\top$ and $A^- \with B^-$ in linear logic).
 We take the maximally general approach and allow both versions of truth and conjunction, which are decorated to emphasize their polarity.